document-capture/advanced-line-recognition/README.md

 The code will be unregularly maintained or updated.

 ## Remark ##
-You can use this code as it is, without any warranty or support by me, [Continia Software A/S](https://www.continia.com "Continia Software") or [CKL Software GmbH](https://www.ckl-kore.de "CKL Software - Add-ons for Microsoft Dynamics Business Central and NAV").
+You can use this code as it is, without any warranty or support by me, [Continia Software A/S](https://www.continia.com "Continia Software").

 You can use the Advanced Line Recognition on your own risk.